-Note that the RHA cannot represent your company belongs to a group of companies that manufactures trucks or if you purchase trucks merely for re-sale or for leasing to operators.
+Note that the RHA cannot represent your company belongs to a group of companies that manufactures trucks or if you purchase trucks merely for re-sale or leasing to operators.
 You can also not join the RHA’s collective claim if you purchased or leased trucks as a consumer (e.g., for transporting horses).
 For more information, please contact Backhouse Jones on 08450 30 50 30.

 While it could take several years for the case to conclude, there will be every opportunity as the RHA presents the case to the truck manufacturers for settlement to be earlier.

 The fines imposed in July 2016 and on Scania in September 2017 are the highest fines by far ever imposed by the European Commission for a single violation of competition rules.
 The manufacturers were party to a cartel from 1997 to 2011, with senior managers involved at HQ level.
 The manufacturers engaged in various coordinated practices, including:

 For more details about the cartel and the European Commission’s findings, please read this document.

 The RHA is structuring its claim so that there should be no risk for you or other operators in joining the claim and nothing to pay even if the case is unsuccessful.

 The European Commission decisions prove liability before UK courts.
 To obtain compensation, it will be necessary for the RHA to evidence that the Truck Cartel caused hauliers loss and the amount of loss.